Applying as a freshman

 - Official verification sent from the issuing organization with an accepted score on the GED examination.
 We also accept the HiSET (High School Equivalency Test)—use Watkins code TN1001007 when submitting.

 - Official ACT or SAT scores completed within the last five years.
 Use Watkins ACT code 4027 and SAT code 4927 to have your scores sent directly to Watkins.
 Contact our Admissions Office if you did not take either test or if your scores are more than five years old.
-We use these scores to fully evaluate your potential to succeed at Watkins but do not require a minimum score for consideration.

 - Official AP, CLEP, or IB scores (if you are seeking college credit).